Neighbourhood Planning for Ottershaw – A New Approach in 2021

 At this point there is no developed detail for Plan 2.

 In order to make the process as open and transparent as possible and to ensure wide community involvement across Ottershaw, publicity and awareness-raising activities will be carried out throughout the process.
-This will include leafletting, social media, website, posters, local press, local events and direct engagement with local community groups organisations and businesses.
+This will include leafletting, social media, website, posters, members newsletters, local press, local events and direct engagement with local community groups organisations and businesses.
 Additionally, targeted surveys will help gather the wishes and views of our local Ottershaw population.

 This is the preliminary work laying out the high-level content and structure for the development of our Ottershaw Neighbourhood Plan.